Frequently Asked Questions

 If you withdraw from school within the first 31 days of a coverage period you will not be covered under the policy and the full premium will be refunded less claims paid.
 After 31 days of a coverage period, your coverage will continue through the end of your coverage period.

-- Does my insurance coverage end on the day I graduate?
+- Does my medical insurance coverage end on the day I graduate?

 - Where can I find a list of the preferred providers for the insurance plans?